 The Conservation Fund is also utilized for professional services necessary for the completion of land acquisition projects, such as title certifications, recordings at the Registry of Deeds, real estate appraisals, and surveys.
 The Conservation Fund enabled the Commission to hire a consultant to assist in the preparation of both the Groton 2005, 2012 and 2019 Open Space & Recreation Plans.
 A current Plan assures the Town's eligibility to apply for state grants and guides the Commission in prioritizing parcels for acquisition.
 Applying for state grants enables the Commission to further leverage the funds received through the Community Preservation Act.
-The Town has received a total of \$1,391,520 through five successful grants from the state.
+The Town has received a total of \$1,391,520 through five successful grants from the state and is on track to receive a sixth, which will add another \$360,900.

 The Conservation Fund allows the Town to move quickly in the event a priority parcel comes on the market, and the Conservation Commission wishes to stress the importance of continuing to add incremental amounts to the Conservation Fund on an annual basis.
-To remain competitive in the real estate market, the Commission's goal has been to maintain an amount between \$750,000 and

-\$1,000,000 in the Conservation Fund.
-As of the December 1, 2020 the Conservation Fund balance is \$320,129.
+To remain competitive in the real estate market, the Commission adheres to the Select Board's General Financial Guideline # 6, which states the goal "to maintain a balance in the Conservation Fund of at least 2% of the Town's current line item budget."
+Based on the projected FY24 budget, this amounts to approx. \$983,720.
+This balance amount as previously stated is currently being re-evaluated in response to the rising cost of land and recent failed opportunities to conserve priority parcels.
+As of the January 1, 2023 the Conservation Fund balance is \$1,691,087.33, however, it should be noted that of this amount, \$635,000 represents a gift earmarked for the conservation of a specific parcel in the coming year.